eseidel/space_traders/README.md

 Most impact:
 * Be able to support miners across multiple systems.
-* Be able to move miners between systems.
+* Be able to move miners between systems (squads).
-* Add logic for buying and mounting modules.
+* Make saving take less time (log rolling or db?), also avoids dataloss.
-* Make saving take less time (log rolling or db?)
+* Park a probe at a shipyard to buy ships.

 Earning:
 * Keep per-ship logs, so can calculate per-ship efficiency.